Larry Kane

-Larry Kane (born October 21, 1942) is an American journalist, news anchor and author.
+Larry Kane (born October 21, 1942) is an American journalist, news anchor and author known for his over 6 decade career.
 Kane spent 36 years as a news anchor in Philadelphia, and is the only person to have anchored at all three Philadelphia owned and operated television stations.
 Early in his career, he was the only broadcast journalist to travel to every stop on the Beatles' 1964 and 1965 American tours.
 He has authored three books about the Beatles, as well as a memoir and a novel.
-Now semi-retired, he is a special contributor for KYW News Radio.
+After retiring from television journalism in 2002, he is a special contributor for KYW Newsradio.

 Early life

-Kane was born in Brooklyn, New York.
-His parents changed the name years before his broadcasting career.
+Kane was born to a Jewish family in Brooklyn, New York.
+His parents changed their last name from Kanowitz years before his broadcasting career.
 Kane's father was an electrical contractor.
 His mother, Mildred Kane, fought multiple sclerosis for 14 years before her death at age 40.
 His work with the National Multiple Sclerosis Society began because of his mother's involvement with the disease.